Milk Protein (MPC/MPI)

 Calcium-rich (bone health bonus)

 Milk protein contains residual calcium (~30-40 mg per gram of MPC, compared to whey isolate which has minimal calcium).
 Provides ~750-1,000 mg calcium per 30 g MPC serving — significant contribution to daily calcium needs (1,000-1,200 mg/day RDA).
-Combined with vitamin D and protein synergy for bone health, makes milk protein well-suited for older adults concerned about sarcopenia AND osteoporosis.
+Combined with vitamin D and protein synergy for bone health, makes milk protein well-suited for older adults concerned about sarcopenia and osteoporosis.

 Resistance training adaptation comparable to whey